 The only resort in Pulau Dayang is situated at the southernmost part of the island facing Pulau Aur.
 As Pulau Dayang is famous among divers, being the only resort on the island made it popular among the divers too.
 The resort is surrounded by blue water thus it is named Dayang Blue Resort.

 Dayang Blue Resort features comfortable chalets overlooking the elegant beach and it can accommodate up to 300 visitors.
 The resort provides over 20 outdoor bathrooms as there is no private bathroom in the rooms.
 Extra bed can be arranged upon request.

 The on-site restaurant is located close to their reception counter.
 It serves simple local food such as char kue tiaw and nasi goreng.
 The restaurant can cater the needs of vegetarians.
 BBQ can be enjoyed at night.

 When Is The Best Time To Visit Pulau Dayang

 During monsoon season, the whole island is susceptible to monsoon winds from South China Sea.
-Due to the rough sea and strong wind, the island is closed to public from November to March.
+Due to the rough sea and strong wind, the island is closed to the public from November to March.
 There is no ferry available as well.

 Kindly visit Pulau Dayang during diving season that falls between April to September.
-Within these months, the visibility of water for many Malaysia dive sites are great include Dayang Island and the divers are able to see the coral reefs clearly.
+Within these months, the visibility of water for many Malaysia dive sites are great including Dayang Island and the divers are able to see the coral reefs clearly.
 Plus, the water temperature is at normal range.
 However, beware of the jellyfish season.
 It is painful to get stung by them.